The Importance of Reducing Waste: Precycling Lessons

-For example, the 2-liters he bought.
+For example, the 2-liters they bought.
 These kinds of bottles are made of PET (polyethylene terephthalate), probably more commonly known as #1 plastic.
 It’s commonly used because it’s both light, durable, can take many shapes and appearances.
 To make these kinds of products, oil is extracted from the Earth (over 17 million gallons of oil per year to be exact) cleaned, and turned into pellets.
 During the process, chemicals are mixed together and some impurities can occur, which can affect the taste of the liquid.
 You can learn more about the chemical process here.

 Once the plastic is made, numerous tests are conducted to make sure the plastic is impermeable by carbon dioxide.